-Next spring, hundreds of millions of citizens will elect a new European Parliament.
-EU citizens will carefully evaluate candidates and programmes before making choices that will shape the future of our continent and our role in the world for years to come.
-The European Union, a unique shared project underpinned by peaceful cooperation, is under threat by forces who wish to destroy what we have achieved together.
+In May, hundreds of millions of citizens will elect a new European Parliament.
+EU citizens will carefully evaluate candidates and programmes, before making choices that will shape the future of our continent and our role in the world for years to come.
+The European Union, a unique, shared project underpinned by peaceful cooperation, is under threat from forces who wish to destroy what we have achieved together.

 This is in contrast with recent surveys indicating a growing favourable opinion towards the EU.
-For the first time, 48% of European citizens believe that ”their voice counts in the EU”.
+48% of European citizens believe that “their voice counts in the EU”.
 Despite differences among Member States, this represents an overall 10% point increase over the last ten years.